guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 - <code style="color: #689d6a">$ grep -E --color 'vmx|svm' /proc/cpuinfo</code>

 <span style="color: #98971a">Vagrant</span> <span style="color: #3588E9">--></span> created by Hashicorp, is a tool for creating and managing virtual machines, on different platforms and operating systems.

+Lima --> lightweight virtual machine manager that deploys virtual machines through the QEMU hypervisor

+WSL Windos Subsystem for linx --> background service that is able to tranalate linux system call or syscall into their appropriate Windows counterparts through a lightweight virtual machine

+wsl --list --online --> shows all of the valid distributions that can be installed

+wsl --install -d ubuntu --> to install ubuntu
 ##### <span style="color:#689d6a">Containers</span>

 An <span style="color: #d65d0e">image</span> <strong style="color: #b16286">is a package or a template</strong>, just like a VM template that you might have worked with in the virtualization world. <strong style="color: #b16286">It is used to create one or more containers.</strong>